abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 counteract our tendency to focus on the problems, the flaws and the obstacles we believe we have to overcome, whether real or perceived.
-We can set all that aside, and instead, bring our attention to the conditions in our lives that are blessings—those conditions that align themselves with what is meritorious and good.
+We can set all that aside, and instead, bring our attention to the conditions in our lives that are blessings---those conditions that align themselves with what is meritorious and good.

 It's not so difficult to do.
-If we think of the surroundings we're in—they're about as idyllic as we could hope for.
+If we think of the surroundings we're in---they're about as idyllic as we could hope for.
 We're not oppressed by war, famine, or pestilence.
 It's an incredibly fortunate time and place we live in.
 These are blessings.
 And while we are under government regulation with our building codes and other mundane details, the government doesn't prohibit monasteries like ours from existing.
 So we have this opportunity to live here, in an American Buddhist monastery,